Management

 When Debugging is Enabled:

-Don't Send Debug Logs Toggle:
+Don't Send Logs (Demo Mode) Toggle:

 - Prevents actual data transmission to target